-In order to ascertain the origin of your symptoms, it may be necessary to look inside the stomach and small bowel (endoscopy) or inside the large bowel (colonoscopy).
-These investigations allow the surgeon to examine the inside of your body and, if required, take small samples of tissue (biopsies) for examination under the microscope.
+In order to ascertain the origin of your symptoms, it may be necessary to look inside your stomach and duodenum (small bowel) or inside the large bowel.
+These procedures are referred to as endoscopy (gastroscopy) or colonoscopy.

 Whilst scans are very useful tests for examining the inside of the abdomen, they do not allow your doctors to look at the inside of the stomach or bowel and always see what is going on in the intestinal lining.
 An endoscopy or gastroscopy looks at the stomach & duodenum (1st part of the small bowel) whilst a colonoscopy is used to study the large bowel.
 A flexible sigmoidoscopy is a colonoscopy that only looks at the 1st metre or so of the colon on the left side of the abdomen.
 These tests make it possible to examine the lining surface of the stomach, duodenum and colon in order to identify ulcers, tears, points of bleeding, polyps, infections, inflammatory conditions and early (or advanced) cancers.